LeoDJ/Brose_VM-IIC/README.md

 ## Protocol
 The Brose Vollmatrix Control with VM-IIC controller has quite a cursed hardware layer.

 It uses two RS422 transceivers to transmit the SDA and SCL signal of an I²C bus to all connected displays.
-Because this method of transmission in inherently unidirictional, it means that you somehow have to ignore the missing ACK from the I²C slaves.
+Because this method of transmission is inherently unidirictional, it means that you somehow have to ignore the missing ACK from the I²C slaves.

 3 bytes are sent via the bus to update 3 PCF8574 I²C port expanders.
 Connected to those are two FP2800 row drivers located on the VM-IIC controller card and level shifters for signals on the 60 pin header.
-Those signals are for the FP2800 column drivers and their module select enable signal located on the flip dot modules.
+Those signals are for the FP2800 column drivers and their module select enable signal located on the flipdot modules.
 The mapping for the port expanders is listed [below](#ic-port-expander-mapping).

 For the correct method of controlling the FP2800 flipdot drivers, look into its [datasheet](doc/fp2800-datasheet.pdf) or at my implementation.
 Maybe I'll go into more depth in the future™.